 But what if we can use that to our advantage?

-Nuclear Diamond Battery (NDB) is a new type of battery that defies the nature of what a battery is meant to be.
+Nano Diamond Battery (NDB) is a new type of battery that defies the nature of what a battery is meant to be.

-Not only that, because the base material of diamond battery is diamond.
+Not only that, because the base material of the diamond battery is diamond.
 The hardest material on the planet.

 It is exceptionally safe and tamperproof.
 Most importantly, it is designed to power applications that are useful to us, like smartphones and electric vehicles.

 NDB is a special kind of battery.
 A green and clean battery that lasts a lifetime.

 Nano Diamond Battery is a battery solution that we all wanted.
 A battery that doesn’t suddenly run out when you need it most.
 A carefree battery solution that you don’t need to replace or recharge — a future battery solution to replace the current line of batteries.